Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 Offer your existing customers an incentive for referrals they send your way.

-This incentive can vary depending on the nature of your business, but a few examples include:
+This incentive can vary depending on the nature of your business, but a few great examples include:

 - a free product,